ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ## Put everything learned to practice, run the JPetStore app in your cluster
 {: #vm-to-containers-and-kubernetes-runthejpetstore}

-To put everything you've learned in practice, follow the [demonstration](https://github.com/IBM-Cloud/jpetstore-kubernetes/) to run the **JPetStore** app on your cluster and apply the concepts learned.
+To put everything you've learned in practice, follow the [demonstration](https://github.com/IBM-Cloud/jpetstore-kubernetes/){: external} to run the **JPetStore** app on your cluster and apply the concepts learned.
 The JPetStore app has some extended functionality to allow you to extend an app in Kubernetes by running image classification as a separate microservice.

 ## Related Content
 {: #vm-to-containers-and-kubernetes-related}

-- [Get started](https://developer.ibm.com/learningpaths/get-started-containers/) with Kubernetes and {{site.data.keyword.containershort_notm}}.
+- [Get started](https://developer.ibm.com/learningpaths/get-started-containers/){: external} with Kubernetes and {{site.data.keyword.containershort_notm}}.
 - {{site.data.keyword.containershort_notm}} labs on [GitHub](https://github.com/IBM/container-service-getting-started-wt).
 - Kubernetes main [docs](http://kubernetes.io/).
 - [Persistent storage](/docs/containers?topic=containers-storage-plan) in {{site.data.keyword.containershort_notm}}.